aosabook/500lines/objmodel/chapter.md

-Historically meta-object protocols have been introduced by Smalltalk but even more strongly by the object systems for Common Lisp, such as CLOS, which is also where the name was coined (XXX footnote: The Art of the Meta-Object Protocol).
+Historically meta-object protocols have been introduced by Smalltalk but even more strongly by the object systems for Common Lisp, such as CLOS, which is also where the name *meta-object protocol* for collections of special methods was coined (XXX footnote: The Art of the Meta-Object Protocol).

 In this chapter we will add three such meta-hooks to our object model.
 They are used to fine-tune what exactly happens when reading and writing attributes.
 The